Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we explored the task of point-supervised oriented object detection for remote sensing images within the paeudo-label paradigm.
+In this paper, we explored the task of point-supervised oriented object detection within the simple-model paradigm.
 We identified two major issues in the previous state-of-the-art methods, i.e., 1) inadequate sample assignment for mask learning, and 2) unstable instance discrimination for box extraction.
-To address these problems, we proposed a method named SSP, with its core focusing on spatial partitioning with region growing.
-During the sample assignment, we operate on the raw image to compactly estimate object scale bounds, significantly expanding the positive and negative samples.
-In the bounding box extraction, we apply it on the decoupled semantic map to acquire more reliable instance masks, which are then converted into boxes as pseudo-labels.
-The models trained with these pseudo-labels demonstrate good performance and generalization on multiple datasets.
+To address these problems, we proposed a training-efficient method named SSP, with its core focusing on spatial partitioning with region growing.
+It introduces strong prior knowledge through rule-based sample assignment and then filters label noise via model learning to obtain reliable boxes. \abcmark{SSP fully retains the native training efficiency of simple-model paradigm while significantly improving detection performance.} It achieves +6.73\% mAP improvement compared with the baseline method PointOBB-v2 on the DOTA-v1.0 dataset, while requiring only 2 hours of training time and 6 GB of GPU memory.
+Experiments on more datasets and detectors further verified the effectiveness of this method.

+\abcmark{ While our SSP framework achieves a favorable efficiency-performance trade-off for point-supervised oriented object detection in typical scenarios, it has inherent limitations.
+Our method is built on two widely-validated priors for most orthographic scenes: minimal intra-class object overlap, and distinguishable foreground-background appearance.
+We design a class-decoupled partition strategy to eliminate possible cross-class overlap interference, and perform region growing based on model-learned semantic features to suppress imaging noise interference.
+Despite these designs, performance may degrade in extreme prior-violating scenarios (e.g., dense intra-class overlap, background-homogeneous bridges).
+Additionally, pre-defined category compatibility pairs need extra domain priors for unseen dataset generalization, and extreme noise/ultra-low resolution may still cause performance fluctuations.
+These common challenges for rule-based weakly supervised pseudo-labeling also inform our future work. }